Partha-Sarker/Solve-Linear-Euations-and-Draw-Petri-Net-Using-Unity/README.md

 ## Keyboard Shortcuts
 - Press s and click to create state.
 - Press t and click to create transition.
-- Press e and click 2 states to create an edge between them.
+- Press e and click 2 nodes to create an edge between them.
+- Press shift+e and click 2 nodes to create edges in both side between them.
 - Press ctrl+d and click any node or edge to delete them.
 - Press ctrl+e and click to edit weight or token value.
 - Press ctrl+f and click to fire transition.